 I’ve written a few other books, too.
 Click here to see the list.

-If you like |The Main Event| and would like to help support my work, buy a copy of the book here.
+If you like Untitled Bigfoot Project and would like to help support my work, click here and buy an autographed copy of the book (or anything else!) from my store.
+Alternatively, you can snag a cheaper (and unsigned) copy from Amazon by clicking here.

 Be well Commons~